sweattep/anonymous_quotes/README.md

 >Have respect for all that is.
 All of creation should be treated with respect.
 You must give respect if you wish to be respected.

->To face a foe with integrity.
-To do what's right even when the consequences are unpleasant.
+>Face a foe with integrity.
+Do what's right even when the consequences are unpleasant.

 >You are equal to others, but you are not better.